Code Static Analysis with OpenRewrite and AI Skills

 Limitations & Tradeoffs

-The cost of discovery security vulnerabilities has near dropped to zero, however there are limitations
+The cost of discovery security vulnerabilities has dropped to nearly zero, however there are limitations

-• Just-in-Time Knowledge: the scope of security is constraint by the author’s competence circle
+• Just-in-Time Knowledge: the scope of security is under constraint by the author’s competence circle of SAST experiences, and also eliminates frontier AI model’s elaboration capability.

 • compliance: may not be suitable for the final report for legal certifications like SOC2, PCI DSS.